Logiraptor/i3-recents/README.md

 ## Setup

+Download the compiled binary from the releases page, or build it yourself.
+There are no dependencies outside the Go standard library.

-Clone this repo, and start the server
+Add a line to your i3 config to start the server automatically.

 ```
-go run main.go
+exec_always --no-startup-id path/to/i3-recents
 ```

-Add a hotkey to your i3 config to bind a key to make a request to the locally running server.
+Add a line to your i3 config so your chosen key will trigger the client

 ```
-bindsym Mod1+Tab exec curl http://localhost:7364
+bindsym Mod1+Tab exec path/to/i3-recents --back
 ```